boltsparts/BOLTS_archive/doc/general/drawing.md

   the collection to which the part belongs.
 If the same drawing can be used for parts from different collections, save the same file multiple times.
-* If the drawing applies to more than one class, then the filename should follow the id of the base.
-The base id can be looked up on the specification page in the Sections FreeCAD and OpenSCAD.
+* If the drawing applies to more than one class, then the filename should follow the (function/file/module) name of the base.
+This can be looked up in the base files.
 Be careful that also the parameter names have to be the same across all classes.
-* Otherwise the filename should follow the class id, which can also be looked up on the specification page.
+* Otherwise the filename should follow the class id, which can be looked up on the specification page.

 For the washer, the collection id is `washer`, and the drawing applies to